 The user can either input the mount's longitude and latitude manually, or achieve the same thing automatically, including setting the mount's UTC Date/Time and Time Zone via a GPS receiver connected to Gemini's serial port.
+There are 4 sites available for storing and reloading observing site data.

-(i) Coordinate Epoch
+(i) Communication

-The user can determine the equinox of any coordinates used by Gemini.
+The user can determine the equinox of any coordinates sent to Gemini.
 This selection applies to coordinates transferred to and from planetarium and other telescope control software as well as coordinates entered directly by the user.
 Either J2000.0 or the Equinox of the Date can be selected.
+Also, the baud rate of the standard RS232 port, the serial hand controller port and the GPS receiver can be set.